-Data analyses
+Data Analysis

 The data analyses were done using Stata 15 MP (StataCorp, College Station, TX, USA) at a statistical significance of 0.05 and at a confidence interval of 95%.
 Descriptive analysis was used to examine the distribution of characteristics of respondents, vaccine health and safety perception and COVID-19 vaccine uptake.
-Univariate, bivariate and complementary log-log logistic regression statistical techniques were employed to assess associations between the dependent variables ("taking mandatory COVID-19 vaccine" and "taking voluntary COVID-19 vaccine") and the explanatory variables.
-Three models were run; key predictors + biosocial (model 1), socio-cultural (model 2), and location (model 3).
+Univariate, bivariate and nested logistic regression statistical techniques were employed to assess associations between the dependent variables ("taking mandatory COVID-19 vaccine" and "taking voluntary COVID-19 vaccine") and the explanatory variables.
+Four models were run; key predictors (model 1), biosocial (model 2), socio-cultural (model 3), and contextual (model 4).